TurBoss/blt/doc/tree.rst

 integer, it is assumed to refer to the single node with that ID.
 If the specifier is not an integer, then it refers to any node that with that tag.

-The symbol *node* is used below to for arguments that specify a node either by its ID or a tag that selects zero or more nodes.
-Many tree commands only operate on a single node at a time; if *node* is specified in a way that names multiple items, then an error "refers to more than one node" is generated.
+The symbol *nodeName* is used below for arguments that specify a node either by its ID or a tag that selects zero or more nodes.
+Many tree commands only operate on a single node at a time; if *nodeName* is specified in a way that names multiple items, then an error "refers to more than one node" is generated.

-Nodes can also have modifiers.
-They specify a relationship to the node.
+You can also add one or more modifiers the a node ID or tag.
+Modifiers specify a relationship to the node.
 For example, "root->firstchild" selects the first subtree of the root node.
 The node modifiers are listed below.

 **firstchild**
    Selects the first child of the node.